jonduesterhoeft/grepr/README.md

 A minimal version of grep implemented in Rust.

 # Overview #
-**mgrep** is a simple command line search tool.
+**grepr** is a simple command line search tool.
 A search string and file path are input as arguments, along with several optionals to fine tune the search.
 The program iterates through each line in the specified file and will return any lines matching the search criteria.